This information is for patients who want or need to have a PICC (Peripherally Inserted Central Catheter) line inserted.

 You will be required to lie quite flat for approximately 30 minutes and will be asked to position your arm at an angle away from the body to assist with the positioning of the line.
 This helps make the insertion of the PICC more successful.

-The nurse placing the PICC will wear a surgical hat, mask and gown and prepare their work area carefully to ensure that the procedure is carried out as safely as possible, there may be two nurses in the room.
+The nurse placing the PICC will wear a surgical hat, mask and gown and prepare their work area carefully to ensure that the procedure is carried out as safely as possible.
+There may be two nurses in the room.
 Occasionally we have visiting students in the unit who benefit by watching specific procedures, you will be asked if you are happy for visiting staff to be in the room.

 Once the PICC line has been placed successfully, the nurse will secure the line by using a small device called a Securacath and suitable clear dressings.
-The Securacath will remain on the line until the line is removed and will help reduce the likelihood of the line being pulled out accidentally, dressing changes and line flushes are scheduled weekly to maintain the functioning of the line.
+The Securacath will remain on the line until the line is removed and will help reduce the likelihood of the line being pulled out accidentally.
+Dressing changes and line flushes are scheduled on a regular basis to suit the chemotherapy regimen to maintain the functioning of the line.
+It is possible for a family member or friend to be supported and trained to complete home line care.

-The PICC line can bleed after the insertion which is normal, if the dressings remain dry it is safe to leave until chemotherapy is due when the dressings will be completely changed.
-If the bleeding is excessive and blood oozes out onto the clothes please you should contact the triage helpline to request a dressing review either in a local chemotherapy clinic or via triage.
+A bandage or sleeve is often used over the site for a couple of hours.
+This bandage/sleeve may be removed by the patient later the same day, leaving the other dressings in place.
+The PICC line might bleed after the insertion which is normal.
+If the dressings remain dry it is safe to leave them in place until chemotherapy is due when the dressings will be changed.
+If the bleeding is excessive and blood oozes out onto the clothes you should contact our Patient Hotline on 0800 169 5555, to request a dressing review either in a local chemotherapy clinic or via triage.

+Whilst you have a PICC line, it is vital that anyone who handles the PICC or redresses the site has a good standard of hand hygiene by washing their hands with antibacterial soap/gel first and by using a sterile method during all actions taken with the PICC or at the exit site.
 It is important that your PICC exit site remains completely covered at all times, even when being used.
 When at home; it is best that the entire line is covered and secured comfortably when not in use, this reduces infection risks, or risks of the line getting pulled out of the correct position.

-The PICC line needs to be cleaned, redressed and flushed with saline once a week by trained staff from The Clatterbridge Cancer Centre, by district nurses or by family/friends to prevent the line becoming blocked.
-It is essential to keep the line clean and dry at all times, so when bathing or showering it helps to cover the area.
+The PICC line needs to be cleaned, redressed and flushed with saline regularly.
+On average each 10-14 days when not receiving weekly treatments by trained staff from either The Clatterbridge Cancer Centre, district nurses or by family/friends, to prevent problems developing.

-The team will provide a few "shower sleeves" which can be used multiple times to keep the line dry, wrapping the area in "cling film" is also useful.
-There are commercial products that can be bought which are available from large chemists, shops or the internet, please discuss options with the nurses who are placing your PICC for suggestions.
+It is essential to keep the line dressings clean and dry at all times, so when bathing or showering it helps to cover the area.
+The team will provide a few shower sleeves which can be used multiple times to keep the line dry.
+Wrapping the area in cling film is also useful.
+There are commercial products that can be bought which are available from large chemists, shops or the internet.
+Please discuss options with the nurses who are placing your PICC.

-You can lead a normal life with a PICC line in place, but there are some things that should be avoided.
-Swimming is not possible; some heavy work or certain sports may need to be adapted.
-A PICC line should not be removed automatically to allow for a holiday overseas.
-Please discuss this with the PICC team who will be able to offer advice or suggestions.
+You can lead a normal life with a PICC line in place, but there are some activities that should be avoided or undertaken with care.
+Swimming is not possible, and your approach to some heavy work or certain sports may need to be adapted.
+A PICC line should not be removed routinely to accommodate an overseas holiday or trip.
+Please discuss any such plans with the PICC team who will be able to offer advice and suggestions.
+If you have any concerns in this regard, please contact the triage nurse via The Clatterbridge Cancer Centre Hotline on 0800 169 5555.

+The nurses caring for your PICC line will document their actions in your hand held PICC records that will be given to you when your line has been placed successfully.
+These records should always be taken to every hospital appointment where your line is being used so that they can be updated regularly.
 If you attend any other clinical setting, staff should be made aware of your line details.
 We strongly advise you to ask staff to use these records as they are a valuable resource and can limit lines being used incorrectly or removed unnecessarily.
-There is information in the documents that can also assist accident and emergency departments if you need to attend for any reason or used in.
+There is information in the documents that can assist accident and emergency departments if you need to attend for any reason.

 Infection